Six ethical jewelry brands that will delight your Valentine—without hurting the planet

 In a sea of direct-to-consumer jewelry brands, there are plenty of affordable options for finding a stylish, thoughtful Valentine’s Day gift.
-But before you go clicking around for the most affordable gold vermeil gift you can find, consider that materials like gemstones, gold, and other precious metals can have a heavy toll on both the human workers who retrieve them and the environment.
+But before you go clicking around for the most affordable gold vermeil gift you can find, consider that materials such as gemstones, gold, and other precious metals can have a heavy toll on both the human workers who retrieve them and the environment.

 That’s why we did the hard work of finding you dependable jewelers that are stylish and timeless and unique but also conscious of maintaining transparent environmental and employment practices.
 Here are some of our favorite ethical, eco-friendly brands with clever solutions—from lab-grown diamonds to interchangeable, buildable earrings—designed to be treasured forever.
 Because buying less always means more.